-When a site gets hacked, it seldom happens that the hacker has not left behind a malware to get repeated access to the website in the future.
+When a site gets hacked, it seldom happens that the hacker has not left behind malware to get repeated access to the website in the future.
 These hidden malicious codes which are deliberately planted on a website with an intention of further exploitation are known as “website backdoors”.
-So, website backdoors basically serve as an entry gate for an attacker to exploit it again and again.
+So, website backdoors serve as an entry gate for an attacker to exploit it again and again.

 In practicality, a backdoor can also be used by a developer as a legitimate way to get access to the website.
 However, irrespective of who creates a backdoor (a developer or a hacker), it is always a risk to the website’s security.